Red Hen Publications

 Speaking of which: what about those House Elves?
 It seems fairly clear to the readers of the series that JKR has based her interpretation of House Elves upon the traditional tales of those household spirits which permeate European folklore.
 These creatures have been referred to by various different names, but are most familiar to modern children as the Brownies, from Mrs Ewing’s mid-19th century tale, ‘The Story of the Brownies'.
 This particular tale has been adopted, simplified and broadly popularized by the International Girl Scout/Girl Guide organization the world over, and is familiar to just about every little girl who has ever been even peripherally involved in it for the past century.
 Rowling herself was reportedly a Girl Guide for at least some time as a child.

 So why doesn’t Hermione seem to recognize this?
 Does the Potterverse even have a Girl Scouts/Girl Guides organization?
-It might not.
+Actually, it might not.
+Or at least not one which incorporated a story about Brownies.
+The post-Seclusion Ministry for Magic would have wanted to discourage the preservation of such tales.
 Are the Grangers, perhaps, the sort of overly “rationalist” thinkers to whom the reading of fairy tales and other such “escapist” literature is a practice to be gently, but firmly discouraged in their young?
 I wouldn’t be at all surprised to learn they were.

 For that matter, while we hear her quoting textbooks, and pop-psych, and history at length upon every opportunity, can anyone point to any example anywhere in canon of her referring to anything with an origin in literature of any variety?
 Or, indeed in any recognized branch of narrative “culture”?
 (Film?
 Theater?
 Opera?
 Ballet?
 Poetry?
 Folktales?
 Anything at all?)
 Hermione may read fiction, or she may not, but clearly she does not consider such sources a worthy portion of her arsenal.
 Or, if she has, it has all flown straight past Harry.